 26 Interim summary

 Week 6 of the QML course is “catch-up” week.
-There are no classes and no new contents are introduced, for you to be able to catch up with things if you need to and/or revise the contents of Week 1 to 5.
+There are no classes and no new content is introduced, to allow you to catch up with things if you need to and/or revise the contents of Weeks 1 to 5.

-Hopefully you enjoyed the learning process so far and you look forward for the second part!
+Hopefully you enjoyed the learning process so far and you are looking forward to the second part!